 Many people do not want to go to court.
 This desire is especially true for married couples who are divorcing and have young children, as well as for mature couples.
 Many people want to maintain a relationship of respect for one another and keep their relationship matters private.

 A "Cooperative Divorce" is any family law case in which the spouses (or partners) and their attorneys (and sometimes other professional participants) agree orally, or in writing, to keep their process out of court.
-However, in a Cooperative Divorce, if negotiations break down, the lawyers and other professionals can still continue to represent the spouses, even in court litigation, for one or more parts of the case.
+However, in a Cooperative Divorce, if negotiations break down, the lawyers and other professionals can continue to represent the spouses, even in court litigation, for one or more parts of the case.

 Other forms of "Amicable Divorce" could include just one of the spouses (or partners) retaining an attorney and the other spouse cooperates without the need for separate counsel, or a judge's orders.
 There is generally an oral or even written agreement and understanding that they will keep the divorce out of court, and settle their issues through meetings and conferences with one another.
 The obvious disadvantage is that the unrepresented spouse (or partner) does not fully comprehend the agreement and is disadvantaged.

 Leslee's mission is to explain the different options of divorce so that each interested person or couple can tailor their needs to the process that serves them best.
+She focuses her practice on helping the residents in and around Anaheim Hills, California, and the Orange and Los Angeles County areas.